gaijinat/CyberChef/gaijinat_README.md

 "*ASCII character range for regular expressions*" can be used in regular epressions to match the text or to see the character encoding used.
 Example: A hexadecimal string written in lower case with all possible digits and letters results in the character range `[0-9a-f]` and a Base32 encoded text produce `[2-7A-Z=]`.

+### Bytes to Decimal

+Converts one or more bytes to a decimal number.

+The bytes at the specified offset are converted to an unsigned integer depending on their length (Byte, Word, DWord or QWord).

 ### Output

 Outputs the entered text.
 This is useful to output text with stored registers.